AmriArshad/amriarshad.github.io/content/links.md

 page_template = "page.html"
 +++

 A collection of resources that I have found over the years.
+If you are looking for my socials, they can be found [here](/socials).

 - [Islam](#islam)
 - [Computer Science](#computer-science)